John Vincent Bellezza

 Cross-cultural comparison of other archaeological materials

 Carnelian beads of southwestern origins or inspiration have been found in burials from Xinjiang, Inner Mongolia and Shaanxi, dating from the middle second millennium BCE to the late first millennium BCE (Honeychurch, pp. 201, 2002, after Rawson 2010).
 Beads of this type have also been discovered in burials of northern Kazakhstan, west-central Mongolia, eastern Transbaikalia and the Minusinsk Basin (ibid., after Kuz’mina 2007; Kovaley and Erdenebaatar 2009; Novogorodova 1989; Grishin 1975).
-Carnelian beads of comparable form are also known in Tibet (unfortunately archaeological documentation is scant), suggesting that the same network of exchange may have played a role in their dissemination to the Plateau.
+Carnelian beads of the comparable form are also known in Tibet (unfortunately archaeological documentation is scant), suggesting that the same network of exchange may have played a role in their dissemination to the Plateau.
 Other articles of exhange that occur in both South and North Inner Asian funerary contexts of the first millennium BCE are turquoise beads and cowries.

 Unfortunately, virtually nothing is known about the artefactual assemblages and inhumations of the stelar necropolises.
 Until this is rectified a finer grained analysis of parallel features in funerary structures of Inner Asia at the end of the Bronze Age will be elusive.
-A better understanding is crucial, if we are to determine what might simply have been universal responses to burial and death rituals that transcended individual cultures and regions and what were particularized responses transmitted through a web of communications and activities interlacing Inner Asia.
-Nonetheless, unprovenanced finds in Upper Tibetan burials of bronze objects that appear to be of Late Bronze Age and Iron Age antiquity including horse gear and semiprecious stone beads, indicate that more than blind imitation is responsible for interregional funerary site affinities.* Long-distance trade, technological transfers and other kind of exchanges seem to be incumbent in the common selection of grave goods.
+A better understanding is crucial if we are to determine what might simply have been universal responses to burial and death rituals that transcended individual cultures and regions and what were particularized responses transmitted through a web of communications and activities interlacing Inner Asia.
+Nonetheless, unprovenanced finds in Upper Tibetan burials of bronze objects that appear to be of Late Bronze Age and Iron Age antiquity including horse gear and semiprecious stone beads, indicate that more than blind imitation is responsible for interregional funerary site affinities.* Long-distance trade, technological transfers and other kinds of exchanges seem to be incumbent in the common selection of grave goods.
 Moreover, as much as tracing technological and trade ties, parallels in artefactual assemblages allude to shared symbolic, ideological and sartorial elements bridging various cultures and locales in Inner Asia.

 For a study of the origins of Bronze metallurgy in Upper Tibet, see the February and March 2016 Flight of the Khyung.